echen347/echen347/README.md

 Hi!
 I'm Ethan.
-I'm passionate about contributing to academic literature and creative problem solving.
+I'm passionate about creative problem solving and contributing to academic literature.

-My research can be summarized as applying difficult math to generative models on diverse spaces.
+My research can be summarized as applying difficult math to improve sampling algorithms and generative models on complex spaces.

 Academics aside, I enjoy reading, photography, philosphy, and listening to a lot of music.